SirKadogan/letmeask/README.md

   <img alt="laptop" src="/src/assets/laptop.png" width="100%">
 </p>

-# Ultimate Carousel - Thales Kenne
+# Letmeask - Thales Kenne

 Letmeask is a Q&A forum built during NLW05, a one week course to practice react.
 This particular version was focused mostly on builiding a live application ready for production by using Firebase.